markpichler/database-reporting-tool/README.md

 # logs-analysis-project

-# SQL Views
+# Setup
-The source code for this project requires the following views:
+The following SQL Views must be defined in the "news" database for the program to properly execute:
 ```sql
 CREATE VIEW requests_per_day AS
 SELECT DATE(time) AS day, COUNT(*) AS requests